 Directions, Lodging and Weather

-The International Festival of Owls takes place throughout the town of Houston, Minnesota.
+The International Festival of Owls takes place throughout the town of Houston, Minnesota (and the banquet is in Caledonia, Minnesota).
 All you need to do is get to Houston and follow the signs posted around town to get to where you need to go.

 The closest airport is located in La Crosse, Wisconsin (LSE), 24 miles (40 minutes) east of Houston.
 Hertz and Avis both rent cars at the terminal, but be aware there are no buses or trains that come to Houston, and taxis must be called.
 Connecting flights to La Crosse come through Minneapolis/St. Paul (MSP), Chicago O'Hare (ORD), and Detroit (DTW) airports.